 What Does it Mean to Play?

 Playing is fun.
 Playing is sitting down with your instrument and playing, often large sections of music, for fun.
-The piece doesn’t necessarily have to be learned very well, just the fact that you are playing from the beginning to the end, or in large sections, makes it playing and not practicing.
+The piece doesn’t necessarily have to be learned very well, just the fact that you are playing from the beginning to the end, or in large sections, makes it easier to play and not practicing.

 When you are making music, do you enjoy it?
 If you enjoy it, that’s a good indication that you are not actually practicing.
 I’m not saying that all practice is horrible.
 Some musicians love to practice.
 I don’t know that I’m really one of those.
 I don’t hate it, but I don’t love it.
 I love to play.
 Most musicians that I’ve known are the same way.
 Practice is hard work.
 Playing is fun.